California Personal Injury Lawyers Guiding Victims in California

 Sometimes a rig is mismatched to its tires, due to an error at a repair or maintenance shop.
 It may be possible to hold a repair shop responsible for a negligent error.
 To show negligence, you will need to prove that the shop owed a duty, breached this duty, and caused injuries as a result of the breach.
 In most cases, placing a mismatched tire will be considered a breach of the duty to use reasonable care while making repairs to a commercial truck.

 Tire blowouts on large trucks may be catastrophic.
 Often, the truck driver loses control of the tractor-trailer, and everyone on the road is endangered.
 Causation will be the primary element to consider when determining who may be held responsible for the accident.
 The crash must have been something that was reasonably foreseeable under the circumstances, such that the link between the defendant’s carelessness and the crash is not too attenuated.
 If the liability of the defendant is established, you may be able to recover compensation for both economic and noneconomic losses.
 These often include medical bills, pain and suffering, lost wages, household services, and loss of consortium.

 Our principal, Travis G. Black, is a former insurance adjuster who uses his understanding of coverage issues and how insurers think when handling truck accident claims on behalf of plaintiffs.
-If you were injured due to a tire blowout accident on a California highway, you should call us.
-Our Sacramento attorneys provide knowledgeable legal counsel and work hard to achieve a favorable outcome.
-To obtain a free consultation with a motor vehicle collision lawyer at our Folsom office, contact us online or call Travis G. Black & Associates at 916-962-2896.
+If you or someone you know have been injured due to a tire blowout accident, you should contact our firm.
+Our California personal injury lawyers provide knowledgeable legal counsel and work hard to achieve a favorable outcome.
+To obtain a free consultation with a Folsom truck accident lawyer at our Folsom office, contact us online or call Travis G. Black & Associates at 916-962-2896.